jprsurendra/core_python/README.md

-# Understanding about classes and objects/instances
+# Understanding about python classes and objects/instances

 In object-oriented terminology, a class is a template for defining objects.
 It may contains some variables that can exist in an object, as well as "methods"--procedures for operating on those variables.